Learning stabilising policies for constrained nonlinear systems: PERFORMANCE-BOOSTING DESIGN

-where $\Delta x^{(s)}$ and $\Delta u^{(s)}$ denote the $\Delta x$ and $\Delta u$ trajectories, respectively, when the disturbance $w^{(s)}$ is applied.\\ Note that, due to the absence of constraints on $\theta$, Problem~\eqref{opt:pb_theta} can be solved efficiently by leveraging standard optimisation frameworks such as PyTorch, using a backpropagation-through-time approach \cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}. \begin{remark} Since stability is guaranteed by construction and does not require \eqref{opt:pb_theta} to be optimally solved, any piecewise differentiable loss can be used inside $\mathcal{J}$, e.g., tracking, effort, smoothness, barrier penalties, or costs that cannot be written as a sum of stage costs, such as temporal logic specifications~\cite{li2017reinforcement}. $\square$ \end{remark} However, the projection operator in \eqref{opt:pb_theta} would, in general, require solving an optimisation problem at each step.
+where $\Delta x^{(s)}$ and $\Delta u^{(s)}$ denote the $\Delta x$ and $\Delta u$ trajectories, respectively, when the disturbance $w^{(s)}$ is applied.\\ Note that, due to the absence of constraints on $\theta$, Problem~\eqref{opt:pb_theta} can be solved efficiently by leveraging standard optimisation frameworks such as PyTorch, using a backpropagation-through-time approach \cite{furieri2022neural,furieri2024learning,galimberti2024parametrizations}.
+Moreover, since stability is guaranteed by construction and does not require \eqref{opt:pb_theta} to be optimally solved, any piecewise differentiable loss can be used inside $\mathcal{J}$. \\ However, the projection operator in \eqref{opt:pb_theta} would, in general, require solving an optimisation problem at each step.
 To avoid this, the following lemma provides a closed-form expression of the projection onto the set $\mathbb{U}_\mathrm{b}$ defined in~\eqref{eq:ub_set}. \begin{lemma} The projection of $\tilde{u}_\mathrm{b}=\mathcal{M}({w}_\mathrm e)$ onto the set $\mathbb{U}_\mathrm{b}$ is given by

+where, for any vector $v \in \mathbb{R}^n$, the clipping function is defined as $\mathrm{clip}(v) = \max\!\big(\min(v, 1_n), -1_n\big)$, with the $\max$ and $\min$ operators applied componentwise. $\square$ \end{lemma} Lemma~\ref{lem:proj}, whose proof can be found in the Appendix, provides a closed-form expression for the projection, thereby removing the need to solve an optimisation problem at each backpropagation step.
+Moreover, the resulting operation \eqref{eq:projection} integrates efficiently with gradient-based training frameworks through subgradient computation.